idowald/hackernews-vanilla-js/readme.md

 I didn't do that part because I wanted to scope my work Also I won't be doing polls api because I could not find examples in their original website

-I'm using Slots, which isn't supported in old browsers ( available since Chrome 53, Opera 40, Safari 10, Firefox 59, and Edge 79.)

 https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots